sighupio/distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 The value of this field will determine the date when Loki will start writing using the new TSDB and the schema v13, always at midnight UTC.
 The old BoltDB and schema will be kept until they expire for reading purposes.

+From versions 1.29.7, 1.30.3 and 1.31.1 of the distribution, this field will be unmutable once changed.

 Value must be a string in `ISO 8601` date format (`yyyy-mm-dd`).
 Example: `2024-11-18`.

 ## .spec.distribution.modules.logging.minio